andyli/blog/content/posts/2009/2009-04-08_deep-linking-for-ajax.md

 search engines.
 So deep linking has its value of SEO.

 To conclude, it is the matter of usability.
-Wherever the deep links are presented, eg. bookmark menu, search results, they are more usable since they are more likely to satisfy users' needs and nearly all web-related software works with deep links since it is the architecture of the web.
+Wherever the deep links are presented, e.g.. bookmark menu, search results, they are more usable since they are more likely to satisfy users' needs and nearly all web-related software works with deep links since it is the architecture of the web.